 - Ginger tea with raw honey and a squirt of lime - ginger is warming and drying which can help the wet condition of the lungs.

 - Hot Chest packs.
 These can be made using a poultice, compress or hot pad.
-You can use food such as onions, garlic, ginger and or mustard (seeds or powder not the condiment), herbs or essential oils.
+You can use food such as onions, garlic, ginger and or mustard, herbs or essential oils.

 - Castor oil massage: massage into the chest and on the back every morning and evening before bed.
 Castor oil applied to the skin will increase the blood supply to that area for focused attention.
 It also can stimulate the immune system.